addiegregory/python-beginner-projects/README.md

 - Debugging

 ## Projects
+- Movie Ticket Software

 ## Goal
-My goal is to build a strong foundation in Python and creare a portfolio of projects that I can use for future resume and internship opportunities.
+My goal is to build a strong foundation in Python and create a portfolio of projects that I can use for future resume and internship opportunities.